Flag of Mauritius

 The flag was designed by Gurudutt Moher whose contribution was recognised posthumously in March 2018 in the form of the national title Member of the Star and Key of the Indian Ocean (MSK).
 Moher, who was a retired school teacher, died of a heart attack on 7 October 2017, at the age of 93.

 The civil ensign (for private vessels) and government ensign (for state vessels) are red and blue flags, respectively, each with the national flag in the canton and the coat of arms of Mauritius in the fly.
+They are based on the British Red and Blue Ensigns.

 The naval ensign (used by coast guard vessels) is an unusual design consisting of red, white, and blue vertical stripes of unequal widths defaced by a central anchor/key emblem.

 Colours

-The flag of Mauritius consists of red, blue, yellow and green bands which officially stand for:
+Under current legislation through The National Flag, Arms of Mauritius, National Anthem and Other National Symbols of Mauritius Act (2022), it sets out the flag of Mauritius as consisting of red, blue, yellow and green bands.

+It also indicates the symbolism behind the meaning of the colours of the flag: